canada-ca/Open_First_Whitepaper/7_Next_Steps.md

 > Members will support the creation and adoption open source throughout their practice, resulting in a robust open community within the GC

+#### February 2018 - Canada signs the D7 charter

+> The D7 charter calls for commitments to open standards, open source, open government and teaching children to code

 #### February 2018 - First meeting of the Open Source Advisory Board (OSAB) at TBS

 ### To do